Of all the topics to talk about, poo and wee may not be top of the list. But for Therapy Focus’ PEBBLES Team, your bathroom business is our business.

 There are many ways that someone with bladder or bowel control issues can manage their symptoms and engage in sexual acts with their partner.
 More information about this can be found on the Continence Foundation of Australia’s website.

-Therapy Focus’ specialist continence team, PEBBLES, can provide assessment, treatment and advice for all of these topics, as well as for other bladder and bowel health related issues.
+Therapy Focus’ specialist continence team, PEBBLES, provide assessment, treatment and advice for all of these topics, as well as for other bladder and bowel health related issues.